trim21/contextlib2/docs/index.rst

           # the with statement, even if attempts to open files later
           # in the list throw an exception

-   Each instance maintains a stack of registered callbacks (usually context manager exit methods) that are called in reverse order when the instance is closed (either explicitly or implicitly at the end of a ``with`` statement).
+   Each instance maintains a stack of registered callbacks that are called in reverse order when the instance is closed (either explicitly or implicitly at the end of a ``with`` statement).
+Note that callbacks are *not* invoked implicitly when the context stack instance is garbage collected.

-   Since registered callbacks are invoked in the reverse order of registration, this ends up behaving as if multiple nested ``with`` statements had been used with the registered set of resources.
+   Since registered callbacks are invoked in the reverse order of registration, this ends up behaving as if multiple nested ``with`` statements had been used with the registered set of callbacks.
 This even extends to exception handling - if an inner callback suppresses or replaces an exception, then outer callbacks will be passed arguments based on that updated state.